0xMiden/miden-client/docs/external/src/rust-client/cli/index.md

 #### `mint`

-Creates a note that contains a specific amount tokens minted by a faucet, that the target Account ID can consume.
+Requests faucet tokens via the faucet API (with PoW), imports the resulting note, and auto-consumes it into the target account.
+Defaults to a private note and the default account; uses the faucet URL from the config.

-Usage: `miden-client mint --target <TARGET ACCOUNT ID> --asset <AMOUNT>::<FAUCET ID> --note-type <NOTE_TYPE>`
+Usage: `miden-client mint --amount <AMOUNT> [--target <TARGET ACCOUNT ID>] [--api-key <KEY>] [--note-path <FILE>]`

 #### `consume-notes`